Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 IAsyncPipelineExtension<TIn, TWorkspace>

 The extension code uses this to modify an existing IAsyncPipeline.
-It has a single method, Extend, which receives the original IEnumerable of steps from base code and lets you alter them.
+It has a single method, Extend, which receives the original IEnumerable of steps from the base code and lets you alter them.
 You can inject new steps, remove base steps, and combine them to replace an existing step.

-The order property used by legacy IPipeline is gone.
-The order of the steps returned by the IEnumerable is the order they are run, with steps targeted for extension located by name rather than by number.
+Legacy IPipeline no longer uses the order property.
+TheIEnumerable returns the steps in the order they are run.
+The system locates steps for extension by name rather than by number.
 It is similar to Spire's extensibility model.

 IAsyncPipelineExtensionFinish<TWorkspace, TOut>